-- 501.2-2.
-Amendment. \\\\\ This Ordinance may be amended or repealed by the Oneida Business Committee and/or the Oneida General Tribal Council pursuant to the procedures set out in the - 27 Legislative Procedures Act. - 28 501.2-3 Severability.
-Should a provision of this Ordinance or the application - thereof to any person or circumstances be held as invalid, such invalidity shall not affect other - provisions of this Ordinance which are considered to have legal force without the invalid portions.
+501.2-2.
+Amendment. \\\\\This Ordinance may be amended or repealed by the Oneida Business Committee and/or-the Oneida General Tribal Council pursuant to the procedures set out in the thereof to any person or circumstances be held as invalid, such invalidity shall not affect other